gvvq/script/README.md

 ## Contributing

-If you have any improvements or suggestions for the Nighty Script, feel free to contribute!.
+If you have a custom script you'd like to submit, follow these steps:

+1. Code the script using `discord.py`.
+2. Send me a DM on Discord @Ohhq.
+3. Wait for my response. :)

 ## Support

-For any questions, issues, or support regarding NightyBot or this script, please visit the [NightyBot Discord server](https://discord.gg/nighty) and ask in the appropriate channel.
+For any questions, issues, or support regarding Nighty.one  or Any scripts, please Contact me on discord and Describe Any issue.

 ## Special thanks to...

-Everyone who makes scripts.
+Everyone who makes scripts.To every user who use Nighty.one .
 But also you! :)